dashpay/docs/introduction/features.rst

 The release of Dash 0.12.2.0 and activation of DIP0001 saw a simultaneous reduction of fees by a factor of 10, while the block size was increased from 1MB to 2MB to promote continued growth of low-cost transactions even as the cost of Dash rises.
-Dash also supports :ref:`instantsend` and :ref:`privatesend` transactions, which operate on a different and mandatory fee schedule.
 Dash 0.13.0.0 introduced InstantSend autolocks, which causes masternodes to automatically attempt to lock any transaction with 4 or fewer inputs — which are referred to as “simple” transactions — and removes the additional fee for